AmplitudeAudio/sdk/docs/content/features.md

 ## Data-driven Development

 Amplitude uses `.json` files to define everything, from a simple sound file to a complex switch container.
 Each `.json` file is in a dedicated directory according to its usage (`events`, `effects`, `sounds`, `collections`, etc.).
-Amplitude will compile them into binary files, which can now be registered into [soundbanks](#soundbanks-management) and loaded in the game.
+Amplitude will compile them into binary files, which can now be registered into [soundbanks](#soundbanks-management) and loaded in the game at runtime.

 {{< /column >}}